(A) Corrections work but sound is critical

 Students cannot type in an answer while Mission Control is giving the correction.

 If students are not listening to the correction through their earphones, they don’t understand why their typing is not working.
 After Mission Control says, “Your turn,” students can type in the answer.
 Another reason why students need earphones!

 By the way, here’s a link to the BASIC TRAINING-video I made for them.
 (It does not go to YouTube!)
-Encourage your students to view it–maybe when they have to take a battery recharge.
+Encourage your students to view it.
 It is 9 minutes long.
 You can see the BASIC TRAINING link in the bottom right corner of the Start page, before or after they play.
 In the video, Dr. Don speaks from Mission Control with encouragement and valuable tips on to how to play the game.